garfieldchou/importExcelToSql/README.md

-# Import Steam Data to MS SQL Server
+# Export Steam Data to MS SQL Server

 ## Use environment variables to configure connection string